Cognigy/Documentation/docs/live-agent/glossary.md

 : This conversation status means that a conversation is closed because the user's problem has been fixed.

 _**Roles**_
 : A method of granting permissions to specific users for data access.
 These permissions are based on a user role profile.
 In Live Agent users can have three different Single Roles: `Agents`, `Supervisors`, and `Administrators`.
-You can also assign more than one role to an Agent.
+You can also assign more than one role to a human agent.
 For more information, read the [Roles](roles.md) documentation.

 ## S